-Mr. Marshall's participation in a Defined Benefit Registered Pension Plan ("DB RPP") and the Defined Benefit Supplemental Plan ("DB SERP") (collectively the DB Plans) ceased with respect to contribution and accrual of benefit on 31 December 2006.
-Commencing 1 January 2007, Fortis contributes an amount, which is matched by Mr. Marshall, up to the maximum registered retirement savings plan ("RRSP") contribution limit, as allowed by the Income Tax Act (Canada), to a self-directed RRSP for Mr. Marshall.
-Commencing 1 January 2007, he also participates in the non-contributory defined contribution Supplemental Employee Retirement Plan ("DC SERP").
+Mr. Marshall's participation in a Defined Benefit Registered Pension Plan ("DB RPP") and the Defined Benefit Supplemental Plan ("DB SERP") (collectively the "DB Plans") ceased with respect to contribution and accrual of benefit on 31 December 2006.
+Commencing 1 January 2007, Fortis contributes an amount, which is matched by Mr. Marshall, up to the maximum RRSP contribution limit, as allowed by the Income Tax Act (Canada), to a self-directed RRSP for Mr. Marshall.
+Commencing 1 January 2007, he also participates in the non-contributory Defined Contribution Supplemental Employee Retirement Plan ("DC SERP").